Common Google Play errors

 Code: 403, The caller does not have permission. status: PERMISSION_DENIED

 This could be due to an invalid JSON file or permission issues with the service account.
-Please make sure you have done the following:

 1. Created a service account in the Google Play console